grace-notes/website/contents/topics/life-of-christ.md

 out from the temple and the sheep and the oxen, and He poured out the coins of the money-changers and He overturned the tables.”

-· Physical wreckage is much preferred over spiritual corruption.
+&bull; Physical wreckage is much preferred over spiritual corruption.

-· There were a bunch of money-changers, and only one Christ, but they did not attempt to stop Him.
+&bull; There were a bunch of money-changers, and only one Christ, but they did not attempt to stop Him.

-· Was Christ an imposing figure, or were they so shocked by this action that they did not respond?
+&bull; Was Christ an imposing figure, or were they so shocked by this action that they did not respond?

-· The scourge of ropes could have been a fearful weapon, when wielded by one with skill.
+&bull; The scourge of ropes could have been a fearful weapon, when wielded by one with skill.
 How did our peaceful Lord acquire such experience?

-· Christ had been a carpenter by trade.
+&bull; Christ had been a carpenter by trade.
 It is likely that He had great strength in His hands and arms, because the profession was even more rigorous then than it is now.

-· John rather humorously adds the driving out of the sheep and oxen; he makes a funny because you already expected them to be driven out.
+&bull; John rather humorously adds the driving out of the sheep and oxen; he makes a funny because you already expected them to be driven out.
 Christ drives out the wimpy bankers and money-changers and inspectors, and even the oxen and sheep.
 He drives them like the stupid cattle they are.

-· By pouring out the coins and overturning the tables, Christ made it impossible for them to determine whose money belonged to whom.
+&bull; By pouring out the coins and overturning the tables, Christ made it impossible for them to determine whose money belonged to whom.
 He effectively destroyed their profits.